artman325/ControlContract/README.md

 Lets a community collectively manage a wallet and tokens by calliing any method from external contract

 # Deploy
-when deploy it is need to pass parameters in to constructor
+when deploy it is need to pass parameters in to constructor<br/>
 Params:
 name  | type | description
 --|--|--